DataRaptor/drift-discord/README.md

 ### DB

 Since we're not doing any complex joins I thought it was sufficient to use a document store as my DB; I chose mongo atlas.
 For this usecase, this is fine since we're only geting and saving a single model.
-However, if you give me a SQL instance I swap out the backend easily.
+However, if you give me a SQL instance I swap out the backend easily with some native queries or typeorm.

 ## CIDC